History of...

 The original Court of Valor Committee which primarily took care of the monuments upkeep with fundraising and purchasing needed items.

-The Avenue of Flags, in its day, were the veterans and citizens that would put the flags up in the cemetery and along 11th Street on Memorial and Veterans Days.
+The Avenue of Flags, in its day, were the volunteers that would put the flags up in the cemetery and along 11th Street on Memorial and Veterans Days.

 The Flags of Honor, led by John Hufferd along with his family and other volunteers, put flags on the streetlight poles along highway 166 (11th street)

-These three groups have now merged into the Coffeyville Veterans Memorial Park Association.
+These three groups have now combined into the Coffeyville Veterans Memorial Park Association.
 The current association members are listed in the "Contacts" page.
 A big thanks goes out the all the previous committee members and volunteers from the separate entities that this associations was built from.
-On January 12th, 2026 we received our 501(c)(3) status with a 509(a)(2) endorsement.
-We have also applied for a Kansas Raffle License.
+In January, 2026 we received our 501(c)(3) status with a 509(a)(2) endorsement listing us as a Public Charity.
+We have also applied for a Kansas Raffle License as part of our fundraising efforts.

-Many thanks to the Professionals that have helped us get to where we are today, Cornerstone Regional Surveying - Bartlesville OK, Leonard Caflisch - Architect - Independence KS., Don Babcock - Wilbert (SI) Memorials - Parsons KS., Coffeyville Area Community Foundation and their staff, Tractor Supply (TSC), ACE Hardware and Domino's Pizza & Arby's - Coffeyville KS. for all their efforts to help make this project a reality.
+Many thanks to the companies and individuals that have helped us get to where we are today, Cornerstone Regional Surveying - Bartlesville OK, Leonard Caflisch - Architect - Independence KS., Don Babcock - Wilbert (SI) Memorials - Parsons KS., Coffeyville Area Community Foundation and their staff, Tractor Supply (TSC), Westlake ACE True Value Hardware, Domino's Pizza, Arby's and John Deere of Coffeyville KS. for all their efforts and contributions to help make this project a reality.

 A very special thanks goes out to Chris Perkins, John Hufferd, Lawrence Briggans, Paul Delozier and Steve Moody for never giving up.

-We also want to thank the many members of the American Legion, VFW and the scores civilians for their many hours of service to these projects.
+We also want to thank the many members of the American Legion, VFW and the scores of citizens for their many hours of service to these projects.